Fiddle-N/python-first-project-setup/README.md

 But sooner or later, everyone must leave.

 Somewhere out there in the distance is the *Realm of Projects*.
-A land several hundreds of times larger than Simple Script Paradise, this is where structured project development happens.
+A land several hundreds of times larger than Simple Script Paradise; this is where structured project development happens.
 Multi-file projects, multi-developer projects, and projects with external dependencies - code written by others, for usage in Python programs, not present in a standard Python installation.